 My guide recommended using the initial “settling in” time to stretch, since the state of weightlessness allows you to really feel tension in your body while escaping some of the constant tugging of gravity.
 I felt glad for the CBD's anti-inflammatory properties as I followed those instructions, adding some breathwork and ohms.

 Soon I found myself sinking into a blissful waking “dreamtime” of memories, ideas and visions.
 My mind’s eye felt sharper, and I was able to remember minute details of past experiences and places.
-Once the 12 milligrams of THC kicked in, I felt at peace and ready to explore my inner space.

 The lack of sensation, as well as the absence of screens, noise, notifications and interruptions, can be jarring at first.
 Like many other people, I was afraid that I would be bored, but I found the opposite to be true as my inner life became very vivid, and I was able to do some deep introspection.
 The CBD allowed me to stay calm as I processed some painful memories, helping the float session serve as very personal therapy for mind, body and soul.